ermatlock/fitlit/README.md

    ```

  ## Run Test

- 1. To run the tests written in mocha
+ 1. In your terminal, to run a test written in moch
    ```sh
    npm start
    ```